The WaterSure Scheme can help you if your income is low and you use a lot of water, which makes managing your account and payments difficult.

 Eligibility for WaterSure

-To get support through the WaterSure Scheme, you or somebody in your household must recieve at least one of the eligible State benefits, and have at least one of the elegible medical conditions.
+To get support through the WaterSure Scheme, you must be on a water meter, you or somebody in your household must receive at least one of the eligible State benefits, and have a medical condition that requires the use of more water or 3 or more children under the age of 19 living in the property.

 You may be eligible for support through WaterSure if you or anyone in your household receives the following: